tobbik/lua-t/docs/Test.rst

   the ``Test`` function and the ``Test.Suite`` hooks, such as ``beforeEach()`` and ``afterEach()``.

-``string status = testInstance.status``
+``string severity = testInstance.severity``
-  Contains string describing the execution status.
+  Contains string describing the execution severity.
 There are four
   possibilities: ``PASS``, ``FAIL``, ``SKIP`` and ``TODO``.

 ``table info = testInstance.info``